duncan-g-hub/P11_Python_Testing/README.md

 - Authentication: club login via email address
 - Dashboard: display of available competitions and club points
 - Booking: place reservation for a competition with the following rules:
+  - Cannot book places in a past competition
   - Maximum 12 places per booking
   - Cannot book more places than the club's available points
   - Cannot book more places than the competition's remaining places